JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ## For programmers {#sec:programmers}

-In the second background the common underlying story changes a little bit.
+In the second background, the common underlying story changes a little bit.
 You are someone who knows how to program and probably does this for a living.
 You are well-versed (or even fluent) in Python or R.
 You've heard about this new flashy thing called "data science" and you wanna jump on the bandwagon.